Taylor Swift Drops ‘Lover’ Album With 18 Personal Songs Drawing On Vivid Experiences

 After spelling out all the colorful adjectives attached to the album, Taylor admitted in the Vogue interview that Lover might very well be her favorite album to date.

-A brand new review of Lover from Rolling Stone appeared right around midnight on August 23, her official release date and time.
+A new review of Lover from Rolling Stone appeared right around midnight on August 23, her official release date and time.
 In the review, the music source really got to the heart of the album’s matter.

 Nick Catucci, the writer of the critique, called the record “fittingly, evolutionary rather than revolutionary,” while stating that the new offering “feels like an epiphany.”

 Catucci said the music is “free and unhurried, governed by no one concept or outlook.”
-He said this sort of substance from Taylor represents the artist at her “most liberated” as she enjoys a bit of the freedom.”
+He said this sort of substance from Taylor represents the artist at her “most liberated” as she enjoys a bit of the freedom.

 Lover is obviously more personalized than any of Taylor’s previous albums.
-She covers all kinds of topics, from cancer and nationism, to sexism and, of course, love.
+She covers all kinds of topics, from cancer and nationalism, to sexism and, of course, love.

 Consider “Soon You’ll Get Better,” her anthem featuring the Dixie Chicks.
 The intense emotions that emerge from Taylor on this cut regarding her mother’s cancer diagnosis have been triggered to the extreme.